INFORMATION, PREPARATION & GUIDELINES FOR DANCERS

 Dave Chief Oglala Lakota

-13 prayers are spoken for each color or direction, so a total of 52 prayers!
-Optionally, 13 additional prayers of the color green can be made, which stand for our mother earth.
+There will be 13 prayers for each color or direction, for a total of 52 prayers.
+Optionally you can do 13 additional prayers of the color green, which represent our mother earth.

-It is very important to choose a quiet moment of introspection to do the prayers.
-The special moment can also be enhanced by lighting copal, incense sticks and/or a candle to create a sacred space.
+It is very important to choose a quiet time to do the prayers, we can light copal, palo santo, mugwort and/or a candle to create a sacred space.

 What you need:

-• about ten feet of wool or twine
+- about ten feet of wool or string.

-• Yellow, white, red, blue and green fabric
+- Yellow, white, red, red, blue and green cloth

 How to make your prayers:

-Take some tobacco or herbs, hold them to heaven/earth/to your heart and say your prayer into it.
-Allow as much space and time as needed for each prayer/blessing.
+Each color of cloth represents a direction so that you are aware of which guardian you are praying to.
+Take some tobacco or herbs, hold them up to the sky, earth and in your heart and raise your prayer on them.
+Allow as much space and time as necessary for each prayer/blessing.

-Then put the tobacco into the fabric square and fold the fabric to make a small packet (as shown in the pictures).
+Then place the tobacco on the square of cloth and fold to form a small bundle (as shown in the pictures).
 Knot the string around it.
-Make sure the packet is folded so that no tobacco can fall out.
-The string must be enough for all 52/65 prayers, i.e. form a long prayer string and should not be cut during the prayer making!
-If you run out of string anyway, simply tie another string to it with a knot.
+Make sure the cloth is tight so that the tobacco does not fall out.
+The string should be enough for all the prayers (52/65), i.e. form a long prayer string and should not be cut during the prayer If you run out of string anyway, simply tie another string with a knot.

-You can then tie your finished prayers around a branch/stick.
-So you can transport them better.
-At the ceremony, all of our prayers will be hung around the ceremony site.
-They hold, protect and energize our circle.
-IMPORTANT: Please don't wrap your string with the prayers too complicated around the stick, because you have to unwrap it again!
+Then you can tie your finished prayers around a branch/stick.
+This way you can carry them better.
+In the ceremony, all our prayers are hung around the circle.
+They support, protect and elevate our circle.

 Each color stands for a different direction and therefore a different quality.